vivekuppal/transcribe/README.md

 ### ⚡️ Limitations ⚡️

-While Transcribe provides real-time transcription and optional response suggestions, there are several known limitations to its functionality that you should be aware of:
+While Transcribe provides real-time transcription and optional response suggestions, there are few known limitations to its functionality:

 **Whisper Model**: If the --api flag is not used, we utilize the 'tiny' version of the Whisper ASR model, due to its low resource consumption and fast response times.
 However, this model may not be as accurate as the larger models in transcribing certain types of speech, including accents or uncommon words.